January 5, 2025

 c) Total number of points earned across all squares.
 (The example above would score 21 points.)

-d) If still tied, the player who has won the fewest Bingo games thus far will be awarded the prize.
+d) If still tied, the player who has won the fewest Bingo games up to that point in the contest will be awarded the prize.

 e) If this is also tied, the player who has the fewest "Free" spaces within their rows of Bingo will be awarded the prize.